JDHuber23/Chess-GUI/README.md

 I turned to https://www.chessprogramming.org/

- The REAL solution is for the engine to represent the board better, using bitboards.
+ The real solution is for the engine to represent the board better, using bitboards.
 Bitboards can use sets of 64 bits to represent different parts of the board using much less memory.
 The hard part is figuring out how to set up the bitboards to get each possible move and to translate from bitboard to something that my GUI can understand.